RCoon/HackerRank/README.md

 -Website checks code using their own inputs from STDIN.

--Some code adapted to allow user to input test samples.
+-Some code problems adapted to allow user to input test samples.